 Step 2: Sign-up for a state-approved Home Health Aide training course

-There are a few reasons to pursue formal training and become your certification.
-The biggest reason is that employers who take Medicare or Medicaid from their clients have to employ certified individuals to qualify for the government assistance.
+Employers who take Medicare or Medicaid from their clients have to employ certified home care aides, personal care aides and nursing aides to qualify for the government assistance.

 Step 4: Pass the Iowa Home Health Aide certification test

-Right now there is also a strong nationwide need for HHAs and in Iowa with bls.gov projecting a 41% growth in brand-new jobs nationwide and 32% in Iowa through 2026.
+Right now there is also a strong need for HHAs in Iowa with bls.gov projecting a 32% growth in Iowa through 2026.
 The following is a more in depth break down of HHA pay in Iowa by county and area in Iowa.
+Des Moines, Cedar Rapids, Davenport, Sioux City, Waterloo, Iowa City, Council Bluffs and Ames are the cities in Iowa that will be seeing the most new openings and growth.

 |Sioux City, IA-NE-SD MSA||Hourly||$13.07||$20.67||$23.34|